 Potbelly.
 There is a location at the Pier with prices are higher than other locations.
 There’s also a Starbucks but you cannot use your Star points there.
 Personally I would skip a meal and go to The Original Rainbow Cone a kiosk on the south dock (summer only) across from Riva.

 Snow Dragon Shavery: Flavored shaved snow topped with fruit, jellies, candy and other toppings $6.49.
 Also macaroons, macaroon ice cream sandwiches, bubble teas $3.99-4.49 and coconut water $3.99 in faux shell.

 When the weather is nice grab food from any of the locations mentioned above and head east on the pier.
 Walk up the stairs beneath the ferris wheel and dine al fresco with great city and lake views.
-Or you can get up there from the elevator located between The Goddess and the Baker and Frankie’s Slice shop.
+Or you can get up there from the elevator located just past Benn and Jerry’s.

 Other possibly helpful info: Harry Caray Tavern has a kid’s menu but it’s not posted online.
 Note that Riva Café, while less formal and with a slightly different menu than Riva Crabhouse upstairs, has the same prices.
 They have a kid’s menu $7.
 If you want to eat at Riva’s you may want to try going to Costco and buying discount gift cards for Phil Stefani Restaurants.
 Riva is part of that restaurant group and Costco sometimes sells $100 gift cards for $74.99.